KamoliddinS/CppUniversityTutorialSeries/2.C++ProgramStructure/README.md

 5. **Fundamental Types**: C++ offers a variety of data types, from integers to characters to floating-point numbers.
 Understand the basics of these types and when to use them.
 [Read in detail here](./5.FundamentalTypes/FUNDAMENTAL_TYPES.md).

 6. **Basic Input and Output**: Interacting with users is a core part of programming.
 Learn how to take input from users and display output using `cin` and `cout`.
 [Discover more here](./6.BasicInputAndOutput/BASICINPUTANDOUTPU.md).
+7. **1's and 2's Complement**: Computers use binary numbers to store data.
+Learn how to represent negative numbers in binary using 1's and 2's complement.
+[Read more here](./7.1s2sCompliment/README.md).

 ## Conclusion